Nintendo looks to power-up Mario after not-so-super Wii U

 Most analysts do not expect a bolder change of direction, such as making its back catalogue available via an online subscription service or allowing its games to be played on smartphones - despite some saying they are the future of gaming.

-The Kyoto-based company has been slow to move online, falling behind Microsoft Corp and Sony Corp, which will launch a cloud-based streaming service this summer enabling users to play the same game across numerous platforms.
+The Kyoto-based company has been slow to move online, falling behind Microsoft Corp (MSFT.O) and Sony Corp (6758.T), which will launch a cloud-based streaming service this summer enabling users to play the same game across numerous platforms.

 Taking Mario to the cloud would be a big step for conservative Nintendo.